Ting-DS/ML-Spark-AWS/README.md

 - **Spark 7.0.1**

 ## Conclusions
 Apache Spark proves its prowess in efficient big data analysis by drastically reducing processing time through distributed computing.
-Remarkably, it takes only 10 seconds to load a massive 12GB dataset into memory.
-The frequency of Sparkify service usage, as reflected in metrics like `avg_session_gap`, `total_session`, and `user_age`, alongside user activity on the platform - especially `thumbs_down` - emerge as significant factors influencing churn prediction.
-Noteworthy is the logistic regression model's outstanding predictive performance on the entire dataset, boasting a formidable AUC score of 0.81.
+Remarkably, it takes **only 10 seconds to load a massive 12GB** dataset into memory.
+The frequency of Sparkify service usage, as reflected in metrics like `session_gap`, `total_session`, and `interactions`, alongside user activity on the platform - especially `thumbs_down` - emerge as significant factors influencing churn prediction.

 <div align="center">
   <img src="https://github.com/Ting-DS/Spark_Music_App/blob/main/LR_coef.png" width="100%">